daswer123/canvas-zoom-lite/README.md

-# Canvas zoom light
+# Canvas zoom lite
-### A light version of [canvas-zoom](https://github.com/richrobber2/canvas-zoom) containing only the necessary functions.
+### A lite version of [canvas-zoom](https://github.com/richrobber2/canvas-zoom) containing only the necessary functions.
 This version does not contain the modified gradio.

 ## Key Features:
 1) You can zoom with **Shift+wheel** hotkey in the image area, the zoom goes where the mouse pointer points